How to upgrade from Windows 7 or Windows 8.1 to Windows 10

-Before you decide whether or not to upgrade to Windows 10, be sure to read the Windows 10 Specifications on the Microsoft website, and review its system requirements.
+Before you decide whether or not to upgrade to Windows 10, you should read the official Windows 10 specifications and make sure that your Windows 7 or Windows 8.1 computer meets the system requirements for Windows 10.
 Windows 10 demands the following:

 - Free hard disk space: 16 GB for the 32-bit version or 20 GB for the 64-bit version

 - Graphics card: DirectX 9 graphics device with WDDM 1.0 driver

 - Display: with a minimum resolution of 800x600 pixels